arushi-866/TaskNest/README.md

 - **Dashboard & Analytics:** Real-time visualization of task statistics and progress.
 - **Search & Filtering:** Advanced filtering and sorting by status, priority, and category.
 - **Responsive Design:** Fully responsive UI built with Tailwind CSS.
+- **Profile Management:** Users can view and update their profile information.
+- **Interactive UI:** Tooltips, loading states, and smooth transitions for better UX.

 ## Challenges and Solutions